dek0039/fileEncryptor/README.md

 # File-Encryptor
-A simple but solid plain text-based-file encryptor and decryptor written in C++ 20.
+A simple but solid plain text-based-file encryptor(that generates a randomized result each time its ran) and decryptor written in C++ 20.

 ## Usage
 ### Encrypting a File